A new Elamite Archive from Goshtaspi: Agricultural Administration in the late Middle-Elamite Kingdom (around 1100 BCE)

 In our project, Azam Rayat will decipher all clay tablets and translate them as far as possible in order to arrive at a historical classification.
 In a first step, we dealt with the clay tablets as cultural heritage.
 In February 2020, a team of Iranian conservators under the direction of the German conservator Carmen Gütschow took care of the cleaning and preservation of the clay tablets in the Museum Yasuj.

-Wouter Henkelman (École Pratique des Hautes Études, Paris ; Free University of Berlin)
+Contact: Walther Sallaberger (Ludwig Maximilian University of Munich); Wouter Henkelman (École Pratique des Hautes Études, Paris ; Freie Universität Berlin)